A Day in the Life of a Mom with ADHD

 Back to the car I go…but wait — I should take a quick look to see if we need anything else while I’m at the store.
 I open the refrigerator.
 We are almost out of milk, out of eggs, and the unopened carton of apple juice reminds me that it is our turn to bring juice boxes to the boys’ game tomorrow.

 Proud of myself for catching that before it was too late, I sprint to the drawer to grab a pen, so I can write down the items while they’re still in my head.
 No pen.
 I open the drawer next to that.
 Nope.
 Next drawer.
 Bingo!
+I should declutter these drawers—later.
 I start to write a list and realize that the pen has no ink left in the cartridge.
 I put the pen back in the drawer and add pens to the list that I am going to have to memorize.
-I jump in the shower and I’ll be on my way.
+I jump in the shower, and I’ll be on my way.

 9:00: I am blow-drying my hair and wondering if there is a faster way to get the job done.
 When I get a blowout at the salon, it takes half the time and looks twice as good.
 Their hair-dryers must be more powerful.
 I wonder if the grocery store has a good hair dryer.
 Probably not.
 I’ll find out.
 I grab my phone and Google “best hair dryer ever.”
 Who knew there were so many kinds of hair dryers — some of them over $300.
 Yikes.
 Maybe it’s the special attachment they use.
 I bet if I got myself an attachment for my existing hair dryer, I could get my hair to look like my stylist does.
 I look those up.
 They are much more reasonable.